rocketboosters/reviser/README.md

 ## help (?)

-Displays help information on the commands available within the shell.
+Display help information on the commands available within the shell.
-Additional help on each command can be found using the --help flag on the command in question.

 ```
 usage: help

 ```

+Additional help on each command can be found using the --help flag on the command in question.

 ## list

-Lists versions of the specified lambda targets with info about each version.
+List versions of the specified lambda targets with info about each version.

 ```
 usage: list